-For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase amount � but not when the borrower achieves 22 percent equity.
-(A number of "higher risk" loan programs are not included.)
-But if your equity rises to 20% (no matter what the original purchase price was), you have the right to cancel PMI (for a mortgage that past July 1999).
+Since 1999, lenders have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan made after July of '99) reaches less than seventy-eight percent of the price of purchase, but not at the time the loan's equity reaches twenty-two percent or higher.
+(Certain "higher risk" loan programs are not included.)
+But if your equity rises to 20% (regardless of the original price of purchase), you can cancel the PMI (for a mortgage loan closed past July 1999).

 Verify Equity Amount

-Once your equity has reached the magic number of twenty percent, you are not far away from stopping your PMI payments, for the life of your loan.
-First you will let your lender know that you are requesting to cancel your PMI.
-The lending institution will ask for documentation that your equity is high enough.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and almost all lenders will require one before they agree to cancel PMI.
+Once your equity has reached the desired twenty percent, you are just a few steps away from canceling your PMI payments, for the life of your loan.
+You will need to call your lending institution to let them know that you wish to cancel PMI.
+Your lender will request documentation that your equity is high enough.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your equity and eligibility for PMI cancellation.